Yorkshire Museum Workshops

 Pupils are prompted to imagine that they have travelled back 1000 years in time to experience Viking life first hand.
 Costumes and Viking names help to set the scene of a Viking village in Denmark whose inhabitants have to vote on whether or not to set sail in a longboat for a new life, and decide what to take.
 The class act out a saga of a perilous voyage to Jorvik and on ‘arrival’ make some leather belts to sell.

 Who were the Vikings?
 When did they come to York and how did they live?
-In this workshop, the class are introduced to a family of six characters and explore everyday life in Jorvik, from food and clothes to playing and working.
-Hand’s on activities include grinding grain on a quern, playing trip trap troll, weaving and writing; children will also handle genuine objects.
+In this workshop, the class explore everyday life in Jorvik, from food and clothes to playing and working.
+Hands-on activities include grinding grain on a quern, playing trip trap troll, weaving and using runes; children will also handle genuine objects and create replica Viking crafts to take away with them.

 The Struggle for York (KS2) 1 hour 30 minutes